merlinscholz/lockdoc-tools/manuals/vm-linux-32/README.txt

 		# make install
 	+ Copy the built vmlinux to your host.
 You need it for running the experiment as well as for the post processing.
 	  You can use the copy-to-host.sh script located in the kernel src directory.
+		 ./copy-to-host.sh thasos ~/lockdoc/experiment "-gcc73" -> Copies the vmlinux to ~/lockdoc/experiment on host thasos, and adds the suffix "-gcc73" to the vmlinux.
 	  The script adds a version string to the vmlinux before copying it.
 - Setup Grub to automatically start the benchmark:
 	+ Set variable GRUB_DEFAULT to saved in /etc/default/grub